Shemkent/CourseWork-Reports-and-Demo/README.md

-Reports and Python notebook from selected past works related to school coursework.
+Reports and Python notebooks from selected past works.

+For demo of ArcGIS Storymap, see https://arcg.is/9GWLe.
+    The full interactive website can be found here: http://jwu.digitalscholar.rochester.edu/Batavia/